hahn-kev/gis/README.md

 was created.

 Take a look at the code [here](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Services/LeaveService.cs#L183-L205) lines 183 through 205 should be highlighted.
-This is the `SendRequestApproval` function, here we're making a substitution list and sending it to send grid, specifying that we want to send a `RequestLeaveApproval` template, allong with a few other things, like sender email, destination email and subject.
+This is the `SendRequestApproval` function, here we're making a substitution list and sending it to send grid, specifying that we want to send a `RequestLeaveApproval` template, along with a few other things, like sender email, destination email, and subject.

-Takeing a look at the substitutions you can see that the start and end date are coming from the `leaveRequest`, like so `leaveRequest.StartDate` or `leaveRequest.EndDate`, and we want to access the Leave Request created date, so lets find where the `StartDate` and `EndDate` are defined and find the name of the created date.
+Taking a look at the substitutions you can see that the start and end date are coming from the `leaveRequest`, like so `leaveRequest.StartDate` or `leaveRequest.EndDate`, and we want to access the Leave Request created date, so let's find where the `StartDate` and `EndDate` are defined and find the name of the created date.
 If we search for a file called `leaveRequest` we should find [this](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Entities/LeaveRequest.cs) and at [line 23](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Entities/LeaveRequest.cs#L23) we can see `StartDate` with `EndDate` right below.
 If we look down to [line 38](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Entities/LeaveRequest.cs#L38) we see `CreatedDate`.
-That means back in the `SendRequestApproval` function we can using the created date on the leave request.
+That means back in the `SendRequestApproval` function we can use the created date on the leave request.
 This might look like the following
 ```c#
 {":created", leaveRequest.CreatedDate.ToString("MMM d yyyy")}